FlippingBinary/wqxweblib-python/README.md

 ## WQXWeb Data Submission Patterns

-**Aggressive Method** - Use this if you trust the data you produce.
+**Basic Method** - Use this if you trust the data you produce.

 1. Upload a file using `Upload`.
 2. (optional) Upload an attachment file using `UploadAttachment`.
 3. Start the import with auto export and auto submit using `StartImport`.
 4. Periodically check the status using `GetStatus`.

-**Cautious Method** - Use this if you want to check how WQX Web responds to your data before submitting.
+**Intermediate Method** - Use this if you want to check how WQX Web responds to your data before submitting.

 1. Upload a file using `Upload`.
 2. (optional) Upload an attachment file using `UploadAttachment`.